JowettC/Video-Sentiment-Analysis-4layers/README.md

 Some External modules/api require API token to access their services, they may have expired.
 List of modules that require API token are as follows:
 - https://docs.audd.io/#api-methods - get music attributes (title & artist, etc)

-- require env file to use spotify API
+- require env file to use spotify API (We included it in our files already for faster access) CLIENT_ID=""
-CLIENT_ID=""
 CLIENT_SECRET="""